OnfireNFS/Shift-Frontend/README.md

 # Shift-Frontend
-Open Source Frontend for Retroarch based of the Switch UI.
+Open Source Frontend for Emulators written using Electron.